 Closed-source (aka commercial or proprietary) CMSs are also the choice of hundreds of thousands of organizations, as they are believed to provide enhanced security and more reliable customer support.
 Content management systems with closed source include Sitecore, SharePoint, SAP Customer Experience, SDL Web (former Tridion), Oracle and Shopify.

-The system administration and the development of websites based on Sitecore requires a steep learning curve, which is why Sitecore will most likely not become the top choice for small enterprises.
+The system administration and the development of websites based on Sitecore require a steep learning curve, which is why Sitecore will most likely not become the top choice for small enterprises.

 SAP Customer Experience

-As the majority of the above-mentioned solutions, it requires proficiency in web development, which makes it nearly impossible for a common user to develop and manage a website.
+Like most of the solutions mentioned above, it requires proficiency in web development, making it nearly impossible for an ordinary user to develop and manage a website.
 Moreover, this CMS is quite costly, but it provides large businesses the flexibility and customization they require when managing their multi-billion-revenue operations.

 What We Offer

 As an experienced developer of CMS-based websites, SaM Solutions highly recommends turning to professional service providers instead of in-house customization.
-Throughout our long-standing expertise in CMS development, we have seen many situations where our customers had been struggling to make quality websites on their own and needed to rely on professional help.
+Throughout our long-standing expertise in CMS development, we have seen many situations where our customers struggled to make quality websites on their own and needed to rely on professional help.